Past Events

 Facilitator: Pat Peacock

-The full course consists of Part 1 and Part 2.
-Coaches will need to complete both parts in order to be qualified.
-Part 1 includes the module Coaching Beginner and Age Group Triathletes.
-Part 2 includes the modules Coaching and Assessing Triathlon Skills and Coaching to Events and is delivered a two-day, in-person course.
+The whole course consists of Part 1 and Part 2.
+Coaches will need to complete both parts to be qualified.
+Part 1 includes the module “Coaching Beginners and Age Group Triathletes.”
+Part 2 contains the modules Coaching and Assessing Triathlon Skills and Coaching to Events and is delivered a two-day, in-person course.
 During Part 2, coaches will lead the mini-activities they planned in Part 1.

 The outcomes of the NCCP Community Triathlon Coach program are: